 By NBA2030 [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons

-The complaint specifically targets six county taxes, including four automobile-related taxes which the complaint says the county expected to collectively bring in nearly $240 million in fiscal year 2017.
+The complaint centered on the county’s use of revenue from six county taxes, including four automobile-related taxes which the complaint says the county expected to collectively bring in nearly $240 million in fiscal year 2017.

 Plaintiffs in the action include the Illinois Road and Transportation Builders Association; the Federation of Women Contractors; the Illinois Association of Aggregate Producers; Associated General Contractors of Illinois; Illinois Asphalt Pavement Association; Illinois Ready Mixed Concrete Association; Great Lakes Construction Association; American Council of Engineering Companies Illinois Chapter; Chicagoland Associated General Contractors; Underground Contractors Association of Illinois; and Illinois Concrete Pipe Association.

-They assert they should be allowed to bring the lawsuit, because the county’s allegedly improper use of the money from those six taxes deprived their members of the opportunity to bid for road and transportation projects the builders collation says would have been otherwise funded.
+They argued they should be allowed to bring the lawsuit because the county’s alleged improper use of the tax funds deprived their members of the opportunity to bid for road and transportation projects the coalition says would have otherwise been funded.

-Rather, the county argued the courts should harmonize the Safe Roads Amendment with the state constitution’s provisions for home rule, giving counties and cities, potentially including Chicago and others with the expanded leeway granted under home rule, the chance to distribute their transportation dollars to meet their needs, without fear of interference from road builders and others demanding the money be paid to contractors.
+In response, the county asked the judge to dismiss the lawsuit, asserting the Safe Roads Amendment does not diminish the county’s home rule powers – or broad authority to conduct its own affairs – granted under the Illinois state constitution.
+The county said that includes its powers to distribute its transportation dollars to meet county needs, without fear of interference from road builders and others demanding the money be paid to contractors.

-“… Such an interpretation would subject Illinois’ thousands of local governments to potential suit at any time … by transportation contractors and the like with an appetite for more construction contracts who will demand a ‘line-item accounting’ of how they spend their money, notwithstanding the time, resources, upheaval and inconvenience such demands would cause,” the county wrote in a memorandum in support of its May 1 dismissal request.
+“… Such an interpretation would subject Illinois’ thousands of local governments to potential suit at any time … by transportation contractors and the like with an appetite for more construction contracts who will demand a ‘line-item accounting’ of how they spend their money, notwithstanding the time, resources, upheaval and inconvenience such demands would cause,” the county wrote in a memorandum in support of its dismissal request last May.

 The road builders are represented by attorneys John M. Fitzgerald and Amanda N. Catalano, of the firm of Tabet DiVito & Rothstein LLC, of Chicago.